kiril-dragomirov/nbu-e-student/README.md

 7. Students to check unpaid taxes.

 # How students use it?
 After students' registration in person in New Bulgarian University administration, they receive unique student number which usually starts with capital 'F' and have 5 numbers after it.
-They will use it in order to log in in e-student platform.
+They will use it in order to log in in e-student platform on address https://student.nbu.bg/.
 But faculty number is not the only thing students will use to log in.
 They also need a password.
 For first password students will use their Personal Number.
 After that they can change it any time.
 And after you log in you can start your surfing experience.

 # What is the first thing you will see after log in?